mackyle/blocksruntime/README.txt

 can be changed).

-IMPORTANT Mac OS X Note:  If you are building this library on Mac OS X (presumably to use with a clang built with MacPorts or otherwise obtained), you probably want a fat library with multiple architectures in it.
+IMPORTANT Mac OS X Note:  If you are building this library on Mac OS X (presumably to use with a clang or gcc-apple-4.2 built with MacPorts or otherwise obtained), you probably want a fat library with multiple architectures in it.
 You can do that with the CFLAGS variable like so:

   CFLAGS='-O2 -arch x86_64 -arch ppc64 -arch i386 -arch ppc' ./buildlib